ianepperson/telnetsrvlib/README.rst

 ++++++++++++++++++

 Any command parameters will be passed to this function automatically.
 The parameters are contained in a list.
-The user input is parsed similar to the way Bash parses text - space delimited, quoted parameters are kept together and default behavior can be modified with the ``\`` character.
+The user input is parsed similar to the way Bash parses text: space delimited, quoted parameters are kept together and default behavior can be modified with the ``\`` character.
 If you need to access the raw text input, inspect the self.input.raw variable.